MahoganyTown/OpenWatermark/README.md

 ## OpenWatermark
 OpenWatermark is a very simple and small program that you can use to stamp your files.
 It allows you to add a watermark on PDF documents as well as images.
-It is only available through CLI.
 It is particularly useful for protecting documents that contain sensitive information like ID, passport, birth certificate...

 ## Installation
 Run the following command in a terminal: